-From the SMC server you can On every firewall in the topology, you must then Create route-based VPN topologies Create IPSec virtual tunnel interfaces (VTI) Monitor these topologies Configure static routes if necessary Define filter rules.
-SMC automatically generates VTI objects that represent peers in the topology, which can be used in these rules.
-Configure return routes if necessary For more information, see the next sections.
+On every firewall in the topology, you must then

+Create IPsec virtual tunnel interfaces (VTI)

+Configure static routes if necessary

+Configure return routes if necessary

 SMC offers two VPN topologies: mesh or star.

 - Mesh: all remote sites are interconnected, - Star: a central site is connected to several satellite sites.
 Satellite sites do not communicate with one another.